 You can find out more about the SQE via LCN’s SQE hub.

-To make your choice, you must decide what type of learning and working lifestyle will suit you best over the next several years.
-Are you keen to start your career without delay, or do you want to immerse yourself in higher education and all the great benefits that going to university has to offer for a few years (bearing in mind that you’ll likely be repaying your student loans for a long time afterwards)?
+To make your choice, you should decide what type of learning and working lifestyle will suit you best over the next several years.
+Are you keen to start your career without delay or do you want to immerse yourself in higher education and all the great benefits that going to university has to offer for a few years (bearing in mind that you’ll likely be repaying your student loans for a long time afterwards)?

 Be sure to further research and think about the type of lawyer you want to be, as well as the kind of training that best suits you.